 I first learned of the Metastatic Breast Cancer Project in October of 2015.
 Last month I decided to complete their questionnaire to determine if I was eligible for their current study.
-Turns out, since my cancer has responded to a particular therapy for an extended period, I was.
+Turns out, since my cancer has responded to a particular therapy for an extended period--at least I think this is why--I was accepted.
 The study is not intended to help me live longer, but to help those that follow me.

 A year after its 2014 inception, the Metastatic Breast Cancer Project began collecting metastatic breast cancer patients’ DNA from across the United States of America.
-The project’s goal is to find understanding of the cellular complexities of metastatic breast cancer and to compile all the information gathered into one data base for all cancer researchers and the National Institutes of Health to use in the understanding and advancement of these complex set of diseases.
+The project’s goal is to find understanding of the cellular complexities of metastatic breast cancer and to compile all the information gathered into one data base for all cancer researchers and the National Institutes of Health personnel to use in the understanding and in the advancement of treating this complex disease.